pierzchalski/rfcs/text/0000-proc-macro-expansion-api.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-## Macro Invocations in Proc Macros
+## Macro Calls in Procedural Macros
-[guide-invocations]: #guide-invocations

-When implementing proc macros you should account for the possibility that a user might provide a macro invocation in their input.
-For example, here's a silly proc macro that evaluates to the length of a string:
+When implementing procedural macros you should account for the possibility that a user might provide a macro call in their input.
+For example, here's a silly proc macro that evaluates to the length of the string literal passed in.:

 ```rust
 extern crate syn;